Skip to main content

 • Fix the most important columns for a topic, so users know what data it is when they scroll to the right in the list.
 It is usually sufficient to fix the data up to the table’s lookup column.

-• If a combined filter is used, make sure that the columns it can be filtered by also appear in the list.
-Otherwise, there may be some ambiguity with regard to the search results.
+• If a Search field is used, make sure that the columns that are available in the search also appear in the list.
+If not, there may be ambiguity about the search results.

 • Consider using icons to keep lists clear.
 Think of things like using icons as a replacement for a checkbox and using a progress bar as a replacement for a percentage.